 Self-assessment

-Published WorkProjects
+Published Projects

+When work is designated as complete, it may be viewed publically.
+When work is publically, it is tagged with the following information:

 Number of views

 Ratings

 Comments

 Feedback

+Feedback functions in two distinct ways:

-Sstudents can solicit other users to provide feedbackonevaluation for a specific work.
+First, for work in progress, students can solicit other users to provide evaluation for a specific work.
 Students create custom questions and allow other users to view and evaluate their work using the questions.
 Summary of responses are available.

+For public work, registered members can rate a work with a ‘like’ or ’appreciation’ designation.
+Ratings form the basis of the ‘Featured Work’ collections along with number of views to rank projects into ‘Top’, ‘Hot’ and ‘Recent’ categories.
+Additionally, members can leave comments for public work.
+The owner of the work has permissions to turn off or delete comments for their project if they so choose.

+Are there any customized feedback features for faculty?

+Portfolio

+A portfolio is an individual student’s grouping of one or more of their own projects together for display.
+A student may have any number of portfolios, arranged for any reason: type of work, subject, academic, personal, for potential employer, etc. Alternately, a student may choose to have just one that holds all of their work.

 User Profile

 Profiles provide contextual information about a single individual by describing who she is, academic interests, and other defining information.
 The system can use this information to strengthen search results, suggest similar related people and work, and help contextualize users.
 Basic profile information for each registered user type are provided below.
 Note that students and faculty, as specialized member users, will have most of the same information as members.